The copy could belong to anyone in the category.

 Human Chapter writes copy for businesses whose current copy could belong to any competitor.
 Landing pages, brand stories, email sequences, product descriptions, campaign copy.

-If your product is good but your copy isn’t doing it justice, that’s the problem we fix.
+If your product is good and your copy isn’t doing it justice, that’s the gap we close.

 How the thinking works

 Most copy briefs describe the product clearly and the reader vaguely.
 Demographic brackets, household income bands, a mood board.
-Useful for targeting.
-Not useful for writing.
-You can’t write to a household income band.
+Useful for targeting, but not useful for writing.
 You write to a person at a specific moment, with a specific thing they’re trying to work out, who happens to be reading your copy instead of the hundred other things they could be doing.

 The research that matters is the kind most writers skip.
-Not what the product does.
-What the reader has already tried.
+Not what the product does, but what the reader has already tried.
 What they told themselves after it didn’t work.
 What they’re quietly afraid of.
 Ogilvy found his most famous headline in an engineer’s report because he read further than the brief.
-That’s the job.

 Same brief.
 Two pieces of copy.
 One of them is working harder than the other.

-Two pieces of copy.
-Same brief.
-Different execution.
-Pick the one that works better, then see exactly why it does.
-Five pairs.
+Pick the one that performs better, then see exactly why it does.
+Five pairs, and the answer isn’t always obvious.

 Write a product description for the Aurelius Meridian, a $12,000 Swiss mechanical watch for successful professionals.